psinha25/prasoonsinha.github.io/_posts/2022-12-05-twitter-bot-detection.md

 **TwiBot-20 Data Set**

 We use a subset of the TwiBot-20 Data Set [4], a comprehensive Twitter Bot detection benchmark.
 Presented in the International Conference of Information, Knowledge, and Management 2020, this is the first publicly available data set of Twitter users that includes follower relationships.
 The authors of this data set leveraged the Twitter API to collect three modals of user information: semantic, property, and neighborhood information.
-To create a diverse user data set (unlike many of its predecessors), a breath-first algorithm was used to select users from the Twittersphere (graph of Twitter users, where nodes are users and edge represents a connection between two users).
+To create a diverse user data set (unlike many of its predecessors), a breath-first search algorithm was used to select users from the Twittersphere (graph of Twitter users, where nodes are users and edges represents a connection between two users).
 Below are some of the unique features this dataset contains relative to the three modals collected:
 - Semantic: user tweets, retweets, and replies
 - Property: follower count, following count (friend count), verification status
 - Neighborhood: users followed and following (in the form of Twitter ID numbers)

 **Data Exploration**

-In order to obtain domain knowledge in the differences in engagement with the social media platform between bots and humans, we asked ourselves 4 questions we hoped to answer with the data we had.
+In order to obtain domain knowledge in the differences in engagement with the social media platform between bots and humans, we explored 4 questions with the data we have.

 1. Is there a difference in the amount of tweeting between bots and humans?
 2. Are humans good at noticing if an account is a bot?